-Tai appears set for confirmation as top U.S. trade negotiator
+Tai confirmed as top U.S. trade negotiator

 “Much has changed in the world since the original [Trans-Pacific Partnership] was signed in 2016,” Tai wrote, adding only that she would consult with lawmakers on the road ahead.

-Born in Connecticut to Taiwanese parents, Tai also is a fluent Mandarin speaker who in her spare time enjoys gardening and wrestling with jigsaw puzzles.
+Tai, who was born in Connecticut, speaks fluent Mandarin and in her spare time enjoys gardening and wrestling with jigsaw puzzles.
 She has degrees from Harvard Law School and Yale University.